mmiv-center/FionaDocs/source/EndUser/submit-data-to-ris.rst

 **Features for data migration**

-The |fiona-assign_link| web-application allows users to upload a coupling list that maps the accession number (Undersøkelse-ID) of the study to the pseudonymized participant identifier.
+The |fiona-assign_name| web-application allows users to upload a coupling list that maps the accession number (Undersøkelse-ID) of the study to the pseudonymized participant identifier.
 Such mappings must be uploaded before the first image study of the project has been forwarded to FIONA.
 Incoming DICOM studies in FIONA that match entries in the coupling list will